Unboxed-Software/ncn-program-template/simulation-test-detailed-guide.md

 #### 1. Create a new file

 You can start with a blank file.
-Create a new file named `simulation_test_new.rs` inside the `integration_tests/tests` folder.
-Paste the following boilerplate code into it:
+Create a new file named `simulation_test.rs` inside the `integration_tests/tests` folder.
+Copy and paste the following boilerplate code at the bottom of your test function:

 ```rust
 #[cfg(test)]